 My art practice operates as a meaning-making process of visualization of phenomena, through the ideal model of the Panorama.

-In my freelance practice I have worked primarily on digital products and user centric experiences, leading many projects from pitch phase to full design and launch.
-In 2018 I was part of the team responsible for the design bible that guides the graphics in the first season of Netflix’s Patriot Act with Hasan Minhaj: combining motion gfx and interactive, my focus was on data visualization which the show does heavy use of.
+In my freelance practice I have worked primarily as a product and information design lead: my focus is on projects that promote a vision of a more equitable future, in which complex requirements turn into simple and accessible experiences.
+In 2018 I was part of the team responsible for the design bible behind the first season of Netflix’s Patriot Act with Hasan Minhaj combining motion gfx and interactive data visualization.
 Among others, my work has been honored in several exhibitions around the world such as SIGGRAPH 2009, Expo Milano 2015, Italia150, Maker Faire Europe and featured in publications such as Domus, Wired, Information Graphics (Taschen), Data Flow 2 (Gestalten), Leonardo Journal (MIT Press), The Outpost and Visual Complexity (Princeton Architectural Press).

 Contact